isomerpages/moe-hci/_high-school/Academic Programmes.md

 There are various areas of programmes for students to select from each term, the broad categories comprise the following - Arts &amp; Aesthetics, Chinese Studies, Humanities, English Language &amp; Literature, Leadership, Technology, Science and Math, Leadership Camps and Student Exchanges.
 All students are engaged in a range of activities beyond the curriculum to further broaden their educational experiences.
 This allows them to explore their diverse interests and have fun all at once.

-Students will bid for their sabbatical courses every term, using the&nbsp;[i-ComP](http://spop.hci.edu.sg/).
+Students will bid for their sabbatical courses every term, using the i-ComP.

 ##### Project Work